RecipeStripper

 Can I save NYT Cooking recipes?

-Yes!
-Create a free RecipeStripper account to save any NYT Cooking recipe for later.
+Yes.
+Create a free RecipeStripper account to save extracted NYT Cooking recipes for later.
 Access your saved recipes from any device.
+Without an account, each successfully stripped recipe gets a shareable link (recipestripper.com/r/abc123) you can bookmark or text to yourself.

 What does RecipeStripper remove from NYT Cooking recipes?

-RecipeStripper strips ads, pop-ups, life stories, newsletter prompts, and other clutter — leaving you with just the ingredients and step-by-step cooking instructions.
-Ingredient quantities are embedded directly into each step so you never scroll back up.
+RecipeStripper strips ads, pop-ups, life stories, newsletter prompts, autoplay video players, cookie consent banners, app install prompts, sponsored content widgets, and other clutter — leaving you with just the ingredients and step-by-step cooking instructions.
+Ingredient quantities are embedded directly into each step (so "add the flour" displays as "add 2 cups all-purpose flour") so you never scroll back up.